 Pyramid Principle Structure

-So why lead with the answer first?
-Can’t that be abrasive?
-In situations where it is the first time you are interacting with an audience, and you don’t have pre-built trust, yes.
-However, when interacting with clients where you’ve already built trust up over time, leading with your proposed solution first can be very effective in framing the rest of your conversation.
-It gets right to the heart of the matter: either your recommendation aligns with what they were already thinking and you can move on to next steps, or they have objections that you get to use your supporting arguments to address.
-Either way, you’re discussing the most important matters right up front.
+However, in most instances you’ll already have some established trust or report with your stakeholders and leading with your proposed solution effectively frames the rest of your conversation.
+It gets right to the heart of the matter: either the takeaway aligns with what they were already thinking and you can move on to next steps, or they have objections that you get to use your supporting Arguments to address.
+Either way, you’re discussing the most meaningful matters right up front.

 Pyramid Principle Key Concepts

-- Lead with the answer/recommendation
+- Lead with the Assertion (answer/recommendation/takeaway)

 Pyramid Principle Conclusion